meilisearch/specifications/text/0061-error-format-and-definitions.md

 Following this format, here is the exhaustive list of errors that MeiliSearch can return to an API consumer.
 This list is updated as MeiliSearch evolves.

+Errors can be returned in two different ways: `Synchronous` or `Asynchronous`.

+💡 `Synchronous` errors are returned directly by the API in response to a user's request.

-💡 Errors returned asynchronously in a `task` object do not include a definition of the HTTP code and mention Async instead of the HTTP code.
-An asynchronous error is returned in the payload of the update task.
+💡 Errors returned asynchronously in a `task` object do not include a definition of the HTTP code.
+An asynchronous error is returned in the payload of a `task` under the `error` object.

 # invalid_request type